barefootnetworks/sonic-swss/doc/Dtel/Dtel-SONiC.md

 etc.

 To use euclid, users have to just import the module in their python script.
-Our tests for DTel make use of euclid.
+Our tests for DTel make use of euclid, and more examples can be found there.

 ## Config DB